Last Updated on November 30, 2023

 Write it Down

 Because we are so busy during the day, it’s easy to forget how much we’ve eaten or to forget about all those little snacks that we ate in-between meals.
-Instead of rushing throughout the day and eating whatever we can get our hands on, start writing down all of your meals and snacks.
+Instead of rushing throughout the day and eating whatever we can get our hands on, start writing down all of your meals and snacks and prepare portion control plates for diabetics.

 For several weeks (or months) write down everything that you eat, from the smallest snack to those chips you eat right before bed.
 Most times people are surprised to see how much food they eat every day, and it can help to control portions.

 If you’re like most Americans, you can sit down with a good movie and a bag of chips and go through the whole thing.
 But this mindless eating is awful for glucose levels and our waistlines.
+Portion control plates for diabetics is something that you must think while eating anything.
 Instead of taking the whole bag with you, but a small portion in a snack bag or on a plate.
 This will force you to think about how many snacks you’ve had instead of eating the whole bag (and some).

 Take it To-Go

 What about when you’re at a restaurant?
-How can you control your portions when you aren’t doing the cooking or preparing?
+How can you control your portion size plates for diabetics when you aren’t doing the cooking or preparing?
 Aside from ordering small meals, there is one easy way to make sure that you don’t over-indulge on your night out, as soon as you order your food, ask them to box up half of your meal before it’s brought to you.
 Not only does this keep you from eating too much, but it also gives you a meal for the next day, it’s a win-win.

 Portion Control for Diabetics